codeadict/codeadict.github.com/_posts/2020-07-06-simple-rest-api-with-elixir-phoenix.md

 ## Modelling our data

-Before starting, may be valuable to dig into [Phoenix Contexts](https://hexdocs.pm/phoenix/contexts.html) which are in short a way to isolate our system into manageable, independent parts, think of it as an app in Django for example with better organization because it only encapsulates the data and business logic and no the web parts.
+Before starting, may be valuable to dig into [Phoenix Contexts](https://hexdocs.pm/phoenix/contexts.html) which are in short a way to isolate our system into manageable, independent parts, think of it as an app in Django for example with better organization because it only encapsulates the data and business logic and not the web parts.
 In this case, we will design our app with a `Store` context that will have `Books` for now but could have `Authors` as a separate schema in the future with a relationship to the books.

 Now we have everything we need to start creating our Books database model (Schema in Elixir's Ecto terminology).
 To do so, run the following generator in the application directory: